awsdocs/aws-elemental-mediatailor-user-guide/doc_source/dash-ad-markers.md

       </Event>
 ```

 The following is the decoded binary for the first event listed in the preceding example\.
-The setting for `splice_command_type` is 5, which indicates `splice_insert` :
+The setting for `splice_command_type` is 5, which indicates `splice_insert`\.

 ```
 {